manuelefavero/MarsPropagationLoss/README.md

 - **Simulation:**
   - Implements `DoCalcRxPower()` to calculate the received power based on the Mars-specific propagation conditions.

-### 2. `aloha-throughput.cc`
+### 2. `mars-simulation-example.cc`
-A sample ns-3 simulation script to test the throughput of Aloha protocol-based communication in Mars-like conditions.
+A sample ns-3 simulation script to test the throughput of Aloha protocol-based communication in Mars-like conditions using LoRaWAN.
 This file demonstrates how the Mars Propagation Loss Model integrates with existing ns-3 scenarios.

 ### 3. Base Files
 The repository includes the source (`.cc`) and header (`.h`) files for defining and implementing the Mars Propagation Loss Model.